 HOW TO APPLY

-To apply for an application form for the academic year 2016–2017, contact Cheryl Ince at email@example.com.
+To request an application form for the academic year 2016–2017 (requests are required BEFORE 30th June 2016) contact Cheryl Ince at email@example.com

 Important: When applying for an application form, please give details of the subject you are studying/intend to study and supply the link to your course from the University webpage.

-Once completed, application forms should be returned via e-mail, with relevant reference(s) to arrive by the strict deadline of midnight (UK Time) Friday 29 July 2016 to:
+Once completed, application forms together with relevant reference(s), should be returned via e-mail to arrive by the strict deadline of midnight (UK Time) Friday 29 July 2016 to: